zalenix/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 ...
 ```

-<a name="portal-test-frameworks-user-management-blades-common-portal-blades-users-blade"></a>
+<a name="portal-test-frameworks-blades-common-portal-blades-navigate-to-the-user-access-blade"></a>
-##### Users Blade
+#### Navigate to the user access blade

-Using a deep link you can navigate directly into the user access blade for a resource with `Portal.navigateToUriFragment`.
+The `Portal.navigateToUriFragment` method allows an extension to navigate directly into the user access blade that is associated with a resource by using  a deep link.

 ```ts
 import testFx = require('MsPortalFx-Test');